stretchr/testify/README.md

 `assert` package
 ----------------

 The `assert` package provides some helpful methods that allow you to write better test code in Go.
+Check out the API documentation for the assert package: http://go.pkgdoc.org/github.com/stretchrcom/testify/assert

   * Prints friendly, easy to read failure descriptions
   * Allows for very readable code